 For anyone thinking that this place should be skipped as too touristy, I would suggest going anyway.
 Even though it was crowded, the tourists were all lazily doing their own thing, the lines weren’t long, and everyone was so happy and relaxed.
 Prices weren’t too high compared to how amazing the place is.
 I highly recommend spending a day here.
 So much so that I would gladly go back a third time!

-A Note about Swimming
+A Note about Swimming in the Blue Lagoon

 If you’re an American or Canadian you may be used to going to beaches where anyone without a perfect body is self-conscious.
 And you may be prone to being self-conscious as well.
 If this has deterred you from swimming in public, please take a chance and swim here!
 Beaches in Europe and Latin America are full of all kinds of people of all shapes and sizes who swim without the same body shame.
 Try to embrace the opportunity and enjoy yourself!